michael-bateman/FlagActivity.activity/README.md

 __By: Michael Bateman and Troy Boydell__
 ## About

-_This project is still a work in project (WIP) so this is not the final product.
+_This project is still a work in progress (WIP) so this is not the final product.
 Look below for the update/change log_

 Made during a grade 9 computer science class.